-Within the application (from January 2021), it is possible to view your MAS, your endurance and your V02max in Premium mode.
-These parameters allow us to estimate running performance, and especially for us to give the optimal training paces.
+Within the app (from January 2021), it is possible to view your MAS, your endurance and your V02max in Premium mode.
+These parameters allow us to estimate your racing performance, and is particularly useful to set your optimal training paces.

 MAS and endurance are calculated from past races on the performance prediction model developed at MIT (Boston) used in a scientific publication in Nature.

-MAS (Maximum Aerobic Speed) is the speed at which the runner reaches his maximum oxygen consumption: VO2max.
+MAS (Maximum Aerobic Speed) is the speed at which a runner reaches his maximum oxygen consumption: VO2max.
 The MAS is expressed in km / h.

 Endurance is the ability of a runner to run for a long time at a given intensity.
-There are different endurance scores but we use endurance defined in the MIT model, to which our co-founder Guillaume Adam contributed.
+There are different endurance scores but we use endurance defined in the MIT model, which our co-founder Guillaume Adam contributed towards.

 This long distance endurance score corresponds to the time that a runner can hold 90% of his MAS.
 This duration is divided by the support time of the MAS (fixed here at 6 minutes).
 It can be read as a score out of 10.

 The greater the endurance score, the better.
 We can give the following indications:

 8: Excellent endurance

 To summarise, 10 means that the runner can hold 90% of his MAS for 1 hour, and 5 that he can hold this 90% of MAS for 30 minutes.

 VO2max is the maximum flow of oxygen consumed by an individual during intense effort.
 It is usually expressed in mL/min/kg, that is to say as a flow rate per unit of weight, because the weight / power ratio is important in sport.